Eagle Scout Information

 The NCAC Eagle Scout Procedures Guide provides guidance to Life Scouts and Scouters in the NCAC on the policies and procedures relating to the Eagle rank and to address commonly asked questions and issues.
 This information is intended to supplement BSA publications.
 It is not intended to answer all questions.
 National BSA policies and procedures, as stated in national publications, have precedence over this document.

-There is a new version of the Eagle Scout Service Project Workbook that is an “expandable” PDF.
+The Eagle Scout Service Project Workbook is an “expandable” PDF.
 This fillable PDF document contains new functionalities for this electronic workbook that include expandable text boxes and the ability to insert images in JPEG, GIF, TIF, and PNG formats and much much more:

 - Guide to Safe Scouting Age Guidelines for Tool Use and Work at Elevations or Excavations